 Transcranial direct current stimulation as a cognitive enhancer

-In 2000, research showed that up to five minutes of weak current - around 1 miliamp, which is 1/7500th of an AA battery - on the human scalp renders the motor cortex more responsive to signals for several minutes after the electricity shut off.
+In 2000, research showed that up to five minutes of weak current - around 1 milliamp, which is 1/7500th of an AA battery - on the human scalp renders the motor cortex more responsive to signals for several minutes after the electricity shut off.
 Also, evidence has been found that the current running through the head increases the expression of proteins called NMDA receptors at the synapses between neurons.
-This leads to a temporary heightened plasticity of brain tissue.
+This leads to temporarily heightened plasticity of brain tissue.
 Since new connections are more easily made, the brain is temporarily in a state of easy learning.
 In a 2009 study, people's ability to learn a simple coordination exercise improved after tDCS.
 That improvement was still apparent three months after the experiment ended.

 Transcranial direct current stimulation on healthy people

 Transcranial direct current stimulation is on its way to becoming a technique which is free to use for everyone who wants to.
 There might even come some sort of device, a so-called 'thinking cap', which uses tDCS to boost the creativity of, for example, corporate executives or commercial-makers.
 Allan Snyder's (director of The Centre of the Mind